 Dunlop Tortex Standard Plectrum

 Dunlop Tortex Standard is a guitar pick millions of players and brands all over the world are using every day.
 These picks are made out of Delrin, a type of plastic made by DuPont known to produce a unique tone.
-When compared against some other materials, these picks have a distinct texture that feels powdery.
-This is improving the grip in the fingers and the friction against the strings.
+When compared to some other materials, these picks have a distinct texture that feels powdery.
+This is improving the grip on the fingers and the friction against the strings.

 The Tortex Standard line of guitar picks outweighs the competition in many ways.
-For example, some celluloid picks are making a clicking sound when picking a string.
+For example, some celluloid picks make a clicking sound when picking a string.
 There is no such sound with a Tortex pick which is an advantage.
 Celluloid picks can also be slippery and short-wearing in nature; Tortex provides an additional grip and the material is quite durable.
 The only complaint reported about this plectrum is the wearing off of the print on the pick after extended use.

 Custom Tortex Picks – What You Should Know?

 Dunlop Tortex is the top brand of customizable picks.
 It is often given away by musicians at concerts.
 Most brands and businesses associated with music choose to customize these picks for promotion and giveaways.
 As they come in a variety of thickness options and are color-coded, you can easily get your logo and message printed on them to get customized gifts and tokens.
 The company offers an affordable custom-printing service to create your custom guitar pick with the world-famous brand.
 You can choose from block print, logo hot stamp, multi-color digital logo, or pad printing.
 All of which are priced differently based on their output quality.